udexon/Phosway/EMYL_Instagram_PhosGraph.md

 -->

-### Stages of Development
+### PhosApps: Stages of Development

-3. PhosApps: Phosway Applications: PhosPay PhosChat are critical for social networks?
-Forum comments, database are based on PhosGraph.

-Just describe how Phosway components replicate list of MAGAF, Twitter etc.

-- Need more factors to conclude how EMYL Phosway will change FSR1 to FSR2: Just use Phosway to clone MAGAF!!
+As readers would have noticed, Phos is a rather versatile prefix, originated from the Greek word for "light", which also rhymes with Forth, the original inspiration for this project.
+As such, we may term all Phosway Applications as PhosApps.

 Having understood the overall structure of Phosway, the timelines of development of various Phosway modules are decribed below:

+1. Extending PhosGraph

-1. User A1 adds location information F1 for Instagrammer IG1.
+User A1 adds location information F1 for Instagrammer IG1.

 Any user AX can update any information FX about Instagrammer IGX.